AnjanaKvd/ZLT-S10-Router-Unlocker/README.md

 # ZLT S10 Router Band Unlocker

 ## Overview
-The ZLT S10 Router Band Unlocker is a Python application that allows users to unlock locked bands on the ZLT S10 router.
+The ZLT S10 Router Frequency Band Unlocker is a Python application that allows users to unlock locked frequency bands on the ZLT S10 router.
 This project consists of two main files: `main.py` and `request.py`.

 ## Installation
 1. Clone or download the repository to your local machine.